ORMIRcommunity/templates/computational_project/data/results/README.md

 # Results

-This subfolder contains all the outputs of the computational workflow, such as tables with aggregative statistics
+Save here the outputs of the computational workflows, i.e., the tables containing aggregative statistics or morphometric analysis